SAP/cloud-sdk-currency-conversion/packages/integration-objects/README.md

 }

 ```
-The following steps need to be done beforehand:
+Following are the prerequisites:
 1. Create *srv* and *db* folders in your project as a typical CDS project would look like.

 2. Ensure that the *postinstall* hook in the package.json is present as above.
-The folders named *srv* and *db* into which you'd be copying the downloaded artifacts should be the same as that you created in the previous step.
+The folders named *srv* and *db* into which you would be copying the downloaded artifacts should be the same as the ones created in step 1.
 This step also copies the *cds-security.json* to the parent directory.

 3. To run the APIs, the user would need to be assigned the roles *CurrencyConversionDisplay* or *CurrencyConversionConfigure* depending on what roles the user would need as the token generation would require this step to have been done in prior.
 The *xsuaa* section under the *cds* in the package.json takes care of this.

 4. The DB kind would need to be specified based on the DB being used.
 The above example shows hana being used.
 This configuration would generate native artifacts.

-5. To build this entire project, you'd need to run the *build* script from the package.json.
+5. To build this entire project, you need to run the *build* script from the package.json.
 This step generates all the corresponding native artifacts for *db* and *srv*.
-It generates the *manifest.yml* files too in case you'd need to deploy the modules individually.
+It generates the *manifest.yml* files too in case you need to deploy the modules individually.